 Debugging and profiling

 Debugging is a tricky part of programming.
 Bugs during development are unavoidable.
 Whatever our experience we have to spend quite a time on hunting them.
-It happens by the look of the code there must be no problem with the application yet the develop fights it for hours until running into a silly reason like misprinted property name.
+It happens by the look of the code there must be no problem with the application yet the developer fights it for hours until running into a silly reason like misprinted property name.
 Most of this time could be saved by making better use of browser development tools.

-In this chapter we will cover:
+So we will consider in this chapter the following topics:

+How to discover bugs

+Getting the best from console API

+How to tune performance

 Hunting bugs